Hi all members,

 4. Certificates are releasable only after 2 years and 6 months.

-What is the validity of such kind of contracts?
+What is the validity of such contracts?

 From India, Ghaziabad

-What is the nature of training given by company?
+What is the validity of such contracts?

 From India, Pune